This post is also available in: Italiano (Italian)

 The message of hope that this anthology conveys lies in the fact that all contributors, in sharing their experience, also explain how they each found their own unique way to live with their heart-breaking pain, even though they might have at first felt absolutely lost, and decided to share their personal story with the reader or with whoever might draw inspiration and drive from their experience, in order to find in life a bigger picture and new reasons to carry on.

-The second edition of this anthology will soon be available.
+The second edition of this anthology has just been published and will soon be made available in Kindle format.